First-Year Experience Program

 The transition from high school to college can be both exciting and unfamiliar.
-As an incoming first-year student, you’ll be enrolled in the First-Year Experience (FYE) program, which will teach you about the academic expectations of college, campus life, and service to the community.
+As an incoming first-year student, you’ll be enrolled in the First-Year Experience: University Success Program, which will teach you about the academic expectations of college, campus life, and service to the community.

 This course will help you adjust to the academic expectations of college as you and your classmates discuss topics such as academic integrity, time management, and communication skills.
 You’ll spend time learning research skills and information literacy.
 You will also be introduced to our history of Mercy and how our Core Values of integrity, respect, service, and social justice will impact your work at GMercyU and beyond.

 You’ll learn more about GMercyU’s Mercy heritage and the importance of social responsibility.
 We believe Mercy values are gained through service activities within the local community.
 To connect your service experiences with classroom learning, you will also complete guided written reflections.